Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/data_block.rst

    The Data ID.

-A Data ID is a text field with icon on the left, which opens a gray pop-up.
+A Data ID is a text field with an icon on the left, which opens a gray pop-up.
 It is used to reference data-blocks selected by their name.

 Type